parth-verma7/agentic-ai-task/EDA.md

 ## User Proxy

-    Perform an in-depth exploratory data analysis (EDA) on the input dataset -                                                 title                                               text      type
+    Perform an in-depth exploratory data analysis (EDA) on the input dataset.
-0                           ?? the secrets to SUCCESS  Hi James,\n\nHave you claim your complimentary...      spam 1                     ??
-You Earned 500 GCLoot Points  \nalt_text\nCongratulations, you just earned\n...  not spam
-2                          ??
-Your GitHub launch code  Here's your GitHub launch code, @Mortyj420!\n ...  not spam 3   [The Virtual Reward Center] Re: ** Clarifications  Hello,\n \nThank you for contacting the Virtua...  not spam 4   10-1 MLB Expert Inside, Plus Everything You Ne...
-Hey Prachanda Rawal,\n\nToday's newsletter is ...      spam
-..                                                ...                                                ...       ...
-79  Your application for the position of  Child Pr...
-Dear Maryam, \n\n \n\nI would like to thank yo...  not spam 80     Your Kilimall Account is Ready - Shopping Now!
-Dear Customer,\n\nWelcome to Kilimall, Thanks ...  not spam 81  Your Steam account: Access from new web or mob...
-Dear vladis163rus,\nHere is the Steam Guard co...  not spam 82                 Your uploaded document is rejected  View In Browser | Log in\n \n \n\nSkrill logo\...  not spam 83   You've Earned a Reward from Bard Explorers India  You've received a gift!\nSign in to your Bard ...  not spam

-[84 rows x 3 columns].
     Examine patterns, trends, and statistical significance, including class imbalances, dataset format, and the number of conversation turns.

     Generate graphs and charts to visually represent data patterns, highlight key findings, and detect anomalies.

     Provide a detailed analysis report with insights and visualizations.

 ## Assistant 1